-Lyon provides a common intellectual experience to its students through its core curriculum.
-All students must demonstrate proficiency in writing and mathematics through designated courses in freshman composition and college algebra.
+Lyon provides a common intellectual experience to its students through the core curriculum, which asks all students to demonstrate proficiency in writing and mathematics through designated courses in freshman composition and college algebra.
 Additionally, all freshmen take CORE 100, a first-year seminar, along with World Literature and American Experience, an introduction to the American political tradition.
 As sophomores, students take two semesters of Western Civilization.
 Additional requirements within the core include a foreign language, mathematics, a lab science course, a social science course, a fine arts course, a religion or philosophy course, and two physical education courses.
 Several departments require collaborative work (especially in upper-division courses), and most promote undergraduate research.

-Diversity at Lyon College shows in the community’s growing number of minority students, international faculty and students, and student organizations that support foreign language students, international students, and the LGBTQ community on campus.
+Diversity at Lyon College shows in the community’s growing number of students and faculty from international, foreign language-speaking, LGBTQ, and other minority populations.
 The International Student Association encourages intercultural exchange through field trips, international food tastings, and presentations.
 Lyon also offers an international film series to educate students about the world around them.
-International travel also exposes students to experiences in many other countries, either in two-week short courses or semester- or year-long exchange programs.
+And through international travel, students can enjoy intercultural exposure in either two-week short courses or semester- and year-long exchanges programs.